QAPournima/MysticalMemoir/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a Proprietary Commercial License - see the LICENSE file for details.

+Copyright (c) 2025 Zap⚡️ (Advanced AI Tools for Software Quality).
+All rights reserved.

 ## 🙏 Acknowledgments